 As you can see, it’s far from difficult.

-Try it yourself now: write and launch a compute query to count how many companies AND bonds are in the knowledge base.
+Try it yourself now: write and launch a compute query to count how many companies AND bonds you have in the knowledge graph.

 If you want to find out something a bit more complicated than the number of instances of a few types, you need proper statistics.
 The query, in this case looks like this: